 #5 Glamour, Flexibility and a little Pzazz in the Sitting Room with a Daybed

 We can’t recommend the daybed enough – it’s as cozy as anything, glamorous, practical and is one of the new must-haves in a modern home.
 It looks fabulous enough to work as a couch and is practical enough to be an extra bed when you need one.
 Dress it up with throws, cushions and buffers and it will soon become the focal point in your home.

 And as we are currently spending more time in it, it’s easy to get used to somewhere to crash out in between working from home and our daily jog.
-And when the world gets back to normal, you’ll have a beautiful couch and an extra bed for friends staying over.
+This is a luxury but still one of the key 10 best hygge items.
+And as the world gets back to normal, you’ll have a beautiful couch and an extra bed for friends staying over.